geraldzm/ASM-Paint/README.md

 This program was made for `TASAM` and must be linked with `TLINK /t`  since it is a `.COM` program

+Uses my adaptation of the Bresenham algorithm to draw lines.

 ## User manual

 | Key | Action |